 The disease affects dogs' lungs and respiratory tract and is potentially lethal if untreated.
 Symptoms include vomiting and/or diarrhoea, excessive bruising, lethargy and loss of appetite.
 If you are worried your dog might have lungworm contact your vet immediately - "the key to a successful treatment is taking early action," says the Kennel Club.

 Read on to learn more about Lungworm disease, what the symptoms are and how you can prevent your dog from getting infected.

 Canine lungworm infection or angiostrongylisis was first found in a greyhound in Ireland in 1968.
 The cause of the infection is a parasite called angiostrongylus vasorum, popularly referred to as canine lungworm.

-It first started being reported with an increased frequency among dogs in the Southwest of England but has since spread throughout the UK.
+It first started being reported with an increased frequency among dogs in South East England but has since spread throughout the UK.

 The infection is spread to dogs from snails and slugs and their slime.

 Snails and slugs get infected with the larvae from digesting faeces.
 Dogs then ingest the molluscs or come in contact with their slime traces when rummaging around in roughage, eating grass or drinking from puddles.

 Lungworms, also known as Angiostrongylus Vasorumare are parasitic worms that live inside the heart chamber and the pulmonary vasculature, which is the artery that connects the heart to the lungs.
 They measure around 2.5 cm.
 They affect dogs, foxes and badgers.

 The symptoms are varied and often resemble the symptoms of other conditions.
 The infection is therefore not always obvious or easy to diagnose.

 - Bloody stools or urine